Hasan Tiro: Creating GAM

 Due to this new focus on Aceh's history and distinct ethnic identity, some of GAM's activities involved attacking transmigrants, particularly those who worked with the Indonesian army, in an effort to restore Acehnese land to Acehnese people.
 Ethnic Javanese transmigrants were among those most frequently targeted, due to what were often their close links to the Indonesian army.
 GAM's principal military activities, however, involved guerrilla attacks against Indonesian soldiers and police.

 In 1977, after leading a GAM attack in which an American engineer was killed and another American and South Korean engineer injured, Hasan Tiro was hunted by Indonesian military.
 He was shot in the leg in a military ambush, and fled to Malaysia.

 From 1980, di Tiro lived in Stockholm, Sweden and had Swedish citizenship.
 For most of this period Zaini Abdullah, who became governor of Aceh in June 2012, was one of his closest Acehnese colleagues in Sweden.
 After the tsunami in December 2004, the GAM and the Indonesian government agreed to a peace treaty which was signed in Helsinki in August 2005.
 Under the terms of the peace treaty, which were accepted by GAM's political leadership and endorsed by di Tiro, expanded autonomy was to be provided for Aceh.
 Shortly afterwards, a new Law on the Governing of Aceh was passed by the national parliament in Jakarta to support the implementation of the peace treaty.
 In October 2008, after 30 years of exile, di Tiro returned to Aceh.

-During the course of the conflict, on three separate occasions the Indonesian government mistakenly declared that Hasan di Tiro had died.
+During the course of the conflict, on three occasions the Indonesian government mistakenly declared that Hasan di Tiro had died.